Continuing on with my food experience in 2008…

 I returned to Pasticceria Laganà again in the evening, this time taking the bus to buy my pastries.
 Chiocciola was right.
 This pasticceria was amazing!
 The woman waiting on me was very kind.
 She helped me choose a few different types of tiny pastries that would not spoil while taking two trains to Coccaglio the following day.
 She even wrapped them up with a beautiful ribbon.

 I was now down to my last meal in Bologna (besides breakfast at my hotel the following morning).
 I couldn’t decide where to eat.
-Of course after eating gelato in the afternoon and then eating the two pastries before dinner, I was not very hungry.
+After eating gelato in the afternoon and then eating the two pastries before dinner, I was not very hungry.
 My grandmother always scolded me when I would eat dessert before dinner.
 She was right this time.

 I walked around checking out a few restaurants I had listed as recommendations but in the end I headed back to Ristorante Teresina.
 It was my last night in Bologna and I wanted to make sure I would have a fabulous dinner.
 I knew that I would not be disappointed with the food there.
 I also knew I would be treated wonderfully at this restaurant.
 Here’s a photo of the nice waiters at Ristorante Teresina.

 I ordered the tortelloni filled with ricotta cheese and spinach with burro e salvia (butter and sage).
 It was homemade and so delicious.
-I was much too full to eat anything else.
+I was much too full to eat anything else that evening.
 After dinner, I waddled back to my hotel to pack.

 I have barely scratched the surface, trying only a few restaurants in Bologna.
 I really need to go back and spend at least a month there to fully enjoy the delicious food of Bologna.